-All-Terrain Vehicles (Discussed here), are typically designed for fun and recreation, and riders are always seeking virgin grounds to ride upon.
+All-Terrain Vehicles (Discussed here) are typically designed for fun and recreation, and riders always seek virgin grounds to ride upon.

 ATVs sold in the United States have a warning label.
 Said label must state that these are not vehicles for roadway use.
 So don’t expect to see them on the freeway anytime soon.

 This warning label tells potential buyers about the high center of gravity.
 And the low tire pressure makes it susceptible to tip over or the rider losing control on the pavement.
 And even though these vehicles can reach highway speeds, they are not required to meet federal safety standards.

 After all, they are not manufactured for use on the roadway like cars and trucks with safety equipment installed, such as seatbelts.
 So, I think seatbelts would make these lumbering four-wheelers even more dangerous without a roll cage.

 The Consumer Product Safety Commission regulates dangerous products, and the National Highway Traffic Safety Administration oversees traffic safety.
 The problem is that neither of these agencies has any authority over where the owners of ATV riders use them.